 You are not in DROP until the first of the month following receipt of your completed DROP Applications.

 Service credits are determined as of the time you enter DROP and no additional credit will be given for any time while you are in DROP.
 Once you enter DROP, you are no longer entitled, in the event you terminate county service, to withdraw your accumulated contributions; instead you are only entitled to receive your monthly retirement allowance and the balance in your DROP account.
-If you select Option 1 when you enter DROP, the annuity portion of the monthly payment into your DROP account will be credited against your accumulated contributions for Option 1 purposes.
-Interest during this period will not be added to your accumulated contributions.

 No, you may establish reciprocity with a prior agency.
 However, you must do so before you become a DROP participant.
 Your final average salary at the time you enter DROP will be provided to the prior agency.